-In developing these proposals, we have worked collaboratively with landowners National Trust as well as the Environment Agency, Natural England and National Trust.
+In developing these proposals, we have worked collaboratively with landowners National Trust as well as the Environment Agency and Natural England.
 The project has been designed to enhance environmental benefit without risk of flooding, changes to water levels or risk to public amenities.
-Please feel free to take a look at our proposal in more detail:

 We will be keeping this web page up to date with relevant information so please keep an eye out for further updates.